 - urgency is always experienced

-- patient also experiences nocturia
+- the patient also experiences nocturia

 Symptoms of Overflow Incontinence

 Overflow incontinence refers to continuous dribbling (urine remaining in the urethra after voiding the bladder slowly leaks out after urination) of urine from an overfull bladder without any urge to urinate.
-It happens when an individual cannot empty his bladder completely at a time.
+It happens when an individual cannot empty his bladder at a time.
 The urine may dribble.
 The symptoms experienced by the person affected by overflow incontinence are given below:

 - there may be no strong urge to urinate